-Debbie Okun Hill is Past President of The Ontario Poetry Society, a Member of The League of Canadian Poets , the Writers’ Union of Canada and the Canadian Authors Association plus for eight years has been a co-host of a monthly open mic event in southwestern Ontario.
+Debbie Okun Hill is Past President of The Ontario Poetry Society, a Member of The League of Canadian Poets , the Writers’ Union of Canada, the Canadian Authors Association, and the Lake Winnipeg Writers’ Group plus for eight years was a co-host of a monthly open mic event in southwestern Ontario.
 She is a trained journalist/communication specialist with several short fiction stories in print.
-Since 2003 she has concentrated on poetry with over 350 of her poems published in close to 130 different publications/websites including Descant, Existere, Other Voices, The Literary Review of Canada, The Windsor Review, and Vallum in Canada plus LUMMOX, Mobius, phati’tude Literary Magazine, Philadelphia Poets, Still Point Arts Quarterly, The Binnacle, and Thema in the United States.
+Since 2003 she has concentrated on poetry with over 470 of her poems published in over 170 different publications/websites including Descant, Existere, In/Words Magazine, Juniper, Other Voices, The Fieldstone Review, The Literary Review of Canada, The Windsor Review, and Vallum in Canada plus LUMMOX, Mobius, phati’tude Literary Magazine, Philadelphia Poets, Still Point Arts Quarterly, Tamaracks, The Binnacle, and Thema in the United States.

 She has read her work throughout Ontario including the Fringe Stage of the 2011 Eden Mills Writers’ Festival and during the 2012 PoeTrain Express/Spring Pulse Poetry Festival in Cobalt.
 Following the release of her first book of poetry Tarnished Trophies (Black Moss Press, 2014) she attended several literary readings and events.
 See tour details here.
 One of the tour highlights was her participation in the April 2015 Great Canadian PoeTrain Tour, reading with 19 other poets in Winnipeg, Edmonton, Vancouver and on VIA-Rail.
 In August 2015, Beret Days Press released MINDSHADOWS, a membership anthology that she edited/compiled for The Ontario Poetry Society.